voxel51/fiftyone/docs/source/integrations/cvat.rst

 to :meth:`annotate() <fiftyone.core.collections.SampleCollection.annotate>` to
 specify which users will be assigned to the created tasks:

+-   `segment_size`: the maximum number of images to include in a single job
 -   `task_assignee`: a username to assign the generated tasks
 -   `job_assignees`: a list of usernames to assign jobs
 -   `job_reviewers`: a list of usernames to assign job reviews

-If the number of usernames provided is less than the number of tasks or jobs, the last user will be assigned all excess jobs/reviews.
+If the number of jobs exceeds the number of assignees or reviewers, the jobs will be assigned using a round-robin strategy.

-You can also use the `segment_size` argument to define the maximum number of images to include in a single job.

 .. code:: python
     :linenos: